MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Demos/FY26 VTD_Demos/DEMO_part1_session2_DLP.md

-# Demo 2 – Implement and manage DLP policies
+# Session 1 - Demo 2 – Implement and manage DLP policies

 In this demo, you'll see how an administrator creates a data loss prevention (DLP) policy using a built-in template.
 The demo shows how to start from a template, make a small customization to the data being detected, and apply the policy so it protects Teams messages in Microsoft 365.